Changissnz/selfinterest/README.md

 originate as product from engineering by human beings.
 The category of efficiency has intersection with that of directness: streamlined, concentrated, and uni-directional.
-Maintenance of confidence in the media oftentimes proceeds into its users agreeing on some way of efficiency for use; in the realm of communication, this could mean being forthright and honest, with a preference for humorless as opposed to producing possible cause for disruption, but because of inevitable differences in matters of complication is more so something like common courtesy.
+Maintenance of confidence in the media oftentimes proceeds into its users agreeing on some way of efficiency for use; in the realm of communication, this could mean being forthright and honest with a preference for being humorless as opposed to producing possible cause for disruption, but because of inevitable differences in matters of complication is more so something like common courtesy.
 On the concept of freedom, there are many examples of media that do not promote greater spans of choice, only greater speed in whatever available